lavnFan/Algorithm/README.md

 # Algorithm
-the practice and summary of algorithm.
+The practice and summary of algorithm in CPP and Java.